vanus-labs/docs/blog/20230219-best-8-message-queue/best-8-message-queue.md

 [Apache Kafka](#https://kafka.apache.org/) is a distributed streaming platform designed to handle high volumes of data in real time.
 It was originally developed by LinkedIn in 2010 and later became an open-source project under the Apache Software Foundation in 2011.

-Kafka is a publish-subscribe messaging system that enables applications to send and receive large amounts of data in real-time, using a message broker architecture.
-It provides a fast, scalable, and fault-tolerant way to process and store streams of data.
+Kafka is a publish-subscribe messaging system that enables applications to send and receive large amounts of data in real time, using a message broker architecture.
+It provides a fast, scalable, and fault-tolerant way to process and store data streams.

 Kafka is commonly used for a variety of use cases such as: